AudiusProject/audius-protocol/eth-contracts/README.md

 ## Installation

-To install and run the contracts locally, clone the `audius-protocol` repo and go into the `eth-contracts` folder.
+To install and run the contracts locally, clone the `apps` repo and go into the `eth-contracts` folder.
 Assuming you have node.js, npm, and docker installed, run the following commands to run Ganache and migrate the contracts.